ORCID/ORCID-Source/orcid-api-web/tutorial/affiliations.md

   * [writing an employment item in 2.1](https://github.com/ORCID/ORCID-Source/blob/master/orcid-model/src/main/resources/record_2.1/samples/write_sample/employment-2.1.xml)
   * [Examples for reading affiliations sections in 3.0](https://github.com/ORCID/ORCID-Source/tree/master/orcid-model/src/main/resources/record_3.0_rc1/samples/read_samples)
   * [Examples writing affiliation sections in 3.0](https://github.com/ORCID/ORCID-Source/tree/master/orcid-model/src/main/resources/record_3.0_rc1/samples/write_samples)

 ## Permission to edit the record
 Editing the affiliations sections of a record requires a 3 step OAuth token with the ```/activities/update``` scope, the ```/read-limited``` scope should also be requested for reading items.
-See [Authentciating using OAuth](https://github.com/ORCID/ORCID-Source/blob/master/orcid-api-web/README.md#authenticating-users-and-using-oauth--openid-connect) for steps to obtain a token.
+See [Authenticating using OAuth](https://github.com/ORCID/ORCID-Source/blob/master/orcid-api-web/README.md#authenticating-users-and-using-oauth--openid-connect) for steps to obtain a token.

 ## Affiliations fields

 - **department-name** _(optional)_ The department or subdivision of the organization the affiliation is assocaited with

 - **role-title** _(optional)_ The title given for the position, or the degree earned